-Timothy “Tim” Howard (born March 6, 1979) is an American soccer player who plays as a goalkeeper for the Colorado Rapids in the MLS.
+Timothy “Tim” Howard (born March 6, 1979) is an American soccer player who played goal for the US Mens National Soccer team.
 He grew up in North Brunswick, New Jersey, and was diagnosed with Tourette Syndrome when he was in the sixth grade.

 Tim’s soccer abilities drew the attention of Tim Mulqueen, who had been an assistant coach for the United States men’s national under-17 soccer team.
 At age 15, Tim began playing in goal for U.S. youth national teams.
 He made his international debut against Honduras on the U-17 squad.
 One month before graduating from North Brunswick High School, Tim played for the Imperials in his first professional game.